The State of Technology in Education 2019/20

 Schools' use of Tech

 There has been a dramatic shift in consensus regarding how vital technology has become to education.
 Educators (and especially IT managers) strongly believe it helps them to do their jobs better, engage students and improve behaviour.
 And schools could use tech in even more areas, provided it's relevant—something which nearly 100% of respondents insist upon.
+Has this changed, in your opinion?
+Take this year’s survey to tell us.

 Tech is overwhelmingly seen as an essential part of education